Area Between Two Curves#

 There is a horizontal x axis with the point 1 labeled and a vertical y axis with no points labeled.
 The graphs of two functions are plotted.
 The first function, the increasing linear function y=x is above the other function, the increasing quadratic function y=x^2, from the y axis to x=1.
 The region between the two functions from the y axis to x=1 in shaded yellow and is not labeled.

-Step 2: Calculate the area of the region.
+Step 3: Calculate the area of the region.

-Note that \(x \geq x^2\) on \([0,1]\) and therefore the area of the region is given by \(\int_0^1 x-x^2 ~dx\).
+Note that \(x \geq x^2\) on \([0,1]\) and therefore the area of the region is given by \(\displaystyle \int_0^1 x-x^2 ~dx\).

-\[\begin{align*} \int^1_0 x-x^2 ~dx &= \left(\frac{x^2}{2} - \frac{x^3}{3}\right)\Biggr|^1_0 && \text{Compute the antiderivative}\\ &= \left(\frac{1^2}{2} - \frac{1^3}{3}\right)-\left(\frac{0^2}{2} + \frac{0^3}{3}\right) && \text{Plug in the limits of integration}\\ &= \frac{1}{2} - \frac{1}{3} \\ &= 1/6 \end{align*}\]
+\[\begin{align*} \int^1_0 x-x^2 ~dx &= \left(\frac{x^2}{2} - \frac{x^3}{3}\right)\Biggr|^1_0 && \text{compute the antiderivative}\\ &= \left(\frac{1^2}{2} - \frac{1^3}{3}\right)-\left(\frac{0^2}{2} + \frac{0^3}{3}\right) && \text{plug in the limits of integration}\\ &= \frac{1}{2} - \frac{1}{3} \\ &= 1/6 \end{align*}\]

 Therefore, the area of the region bounded by \(y=x\) and \(y=x^2\) is \(1/6\).